Rtoax/test-linux/README.md

 - [ ] `loongarch64`

-# Linux Kernel Development
+# Test Linux Development

-Linus Torvalds releases a new kernel and opens a **2-week merge window**.
+Linus Torvalds releases a new kernel and opens a **2-week merge window**, however, test-linux has no development cycle restrictions, submissions, development, and releases can be done at any time.

 ## Commit Tags